awsarippa/lambda-comprehend-custom-cdk-python/README.md

 Repeat the activity for `DeleteSchedule` to update the `modelType` and `customEndpoint` values in the Target section along with cron expression in `Schedule` section.

-Upon reaching schedule UTC time, the Lambda function is triggered and go to `Comprehend` console to check the endpoint creation.
+At the scheduled UTC time, the Lambda function is triggered.
+Go to `Comprehend` console to check the endpoint creation.
 ![Diagram](src/Screenshot_3.png)

 Once the status changes to `Active`, the endpoint can be used to perform analysis.